 An Application Server Process can be active and handling traffic for any number or combination of traffic flows.
 That is, the ASP can be actively handling traffic for any number of Application Servers.
 When an SCTP [RFC 2960] association fails, it is necessary to identify both the sequence of the last message succesfully received and processed by the Signalling Process, as well as the traffic flow within which that sequence applies.

-Therefore, this document identifies a message in a traffic flow by the Routing Context, Load Id, Stream Id and the sequence number within that flow as identified by the Correlation Identifier.
-The Correlation Identifier is a combination of traffic flow identifier and correlation number which is applied to all divertable traffic.
+Therefore, this document identifies a message in a traffic flow by the Routing Context, Traffic Flow Id and the correlation (sequence) number within that flow as identified by the Correlation Identifier.
+The Correlation Identifier is a combination of Traffic Flow Id and Correlation Number which is applied to all divertable traffic.

-For details on the assignment of Traffic Flow Identifiers and Correlation numbers, see Section 4.1.2 "Correlation".
+(For details on the assignment of Traffic Flow Identifiers and Correlation numbers, see Section 4.1.2 "Correlation".)

-1.4.1.1.
+1.5.1.1.
 SGP Starting New SGP-to-ASP Traffic

-When traffic is orignally started for a traffic flow the first divertable message in the traffic flow is assigned a correlation number of one (1) by the sending Signalling Process.
+When traffic is originally started for a traffic flow, the first divertable message in the traffic flow is assigned a Correlation Number of one (1) by the sending Signalling Process.
 Subsequent divertable messages within the routing context are given the Correlation Id number of two (2), three (3), and so on.

-Because SCTP is a sequenced reliable transport [RFC 2960], it is only necessary to communicate this Correlation Id number between SPP peers for the initial message which is sent to the peer.
+Because SCTP is a sequenced reliable transport [RFC 2960], it is only necessary to communicate this Correlation Id number between SPP peers for the intial message which is sent to the peer.
 Each Signalling Peer Process MUST be capable of counting the messages which have been sent or received on the SCTP association, and assigning each subsequent message the next sequential Correlation Id number.

-1.4.1.2.
+1.5.1.2.
 SPP Diverting peer SPP Traffic

-Should, for example, the association fail between the SGP and the ASP, the SGP will recover whatever buffers from categories (1), (2), (3) and (4), and immediately restart traffic, in sequence, on another active ASP within the AS.
-When the SGP restarts traffic on this alternate ASP, if the messages belong to Category (4) or (3) (i.e, they were transmitted on but not acknowledged by the underlying transport, or transmitted and acknowledged), it will label the initial message sent with the Correlation Id of the message at the time that it was originally sent.
-When the SGP sends tmessages from Category (2), (1) and newly arriving traffic, the SGP will not tag the messages with a Correlation Id, but instead will label them internally with the next sequential correlation numbers for the traffic flow.
+Should, for example, the association fail between the SGP and the ASP, the SGP will recover any buffers from categories (1), (2), (3) and (4), and immediately restart traffic, in sequence, on another active ASP within the AS.
+When the SGP restarts traffic on this alternate ASP, if the messages belong to Category (4) or (3) (i.e, they were transmitted on but not acknowledged by the underlying transport, or transmitted and acknowledged), the SGP will label the initial message sent with the Correlation Id of the message at the time that it was originally sent.
+When the SGP sends tmessages from Category (2), (1) and newly arriving traffic, the SGP will not tag the messages with a Correlation Id, but instead will label them internally with the next sequential Correlation Numbers for the traffic flow.

 Thus, the alternate Signalling Peer Process which is receiving diverted traffic will be able to distinguish the problematic Category (3) and (4) messages from those which follow.
-When an tagged message is received, the Signalling Peer Process is now aware that the messages were previously sent to the primary SPP to which the SCTP association was lost.
+When an tagged message is received, the Signalling Peer Process is now aware that the messages were previously sent to the normal SPP to which the SCTP association was lost.
 When an untagged message arrives, the receiving Signalling Peer Process is aware that this and subsequent messages within the traffic flow represent previously unsent traffic.